 Note: Regular hot water showering or bathing can also help.

 Turmeric acts as antidote for many health related conditions.
 It contains strong antioxidant, anti-inflammatory, antibacterial and antiviral properties which help to treat runny nose.
+How to stop a runny nose using turmeric?
+Here is your answer!

 - Mix ½ teaspoon of dry, ground turmeric powder with a cup of linseed oil.